threefoldtech/rfs/rfs/README.md

 - `s3`: aws-s3 is used for storing and retrieving large amounts of data (blobs) in buckets (directories).
 An example `s3://<username>:<password>@<host>:<port>/<bucket-name>`

   `region` is an optional param for s3 stores, if you want to provide one you can add it as a query to the url `?region=<region-name>`
+- `http`: http is a store mostly used for wrapping a dir store to fetch data through http requests.
+It does not support uploading, just fetching the data.
+  It can be set in the FL file as the store to fetch the data with `rfs config`.
+Example: `http://localhost:9000/store` (https works too).

 `<store-specs>` can also be of the form `<start>-<end>=<url>` where `start` and `end` are a hex bytes for partitioning of blob keys. rfs will then store a set of blobs on the defined store if they blob key falls in the `[start:end]` range (inclusive).